What is a Speed Control Deactivation Switch (SCDS)?

 - If a mechanic tells you the fuse for the cruise control has melted.

 If any of the listed warning signs apply to your Ford vehicle built between 1992 and 2004, contact your local Ford dealership to discuss eligibility for repair.
+If you were injured or a loved one was killed, contact a speed control deactivation lawsuit lawyer.

 Check to see if your vehicle is included on the SCDS recall list.
 If your Ford vehicle has incurred a fire that you have not reported, the incident should be reported to Ford and The National Transportation Safety Board.
 Our Firmreviews cases involving Ford SCDS defects.
 If you have experienced a fire related to an unexplained fire in the engine compartment of your vehicle, we would like to help you determine whether a product defect was responsible for your loss.